anikan314/anikan314.github.io/miscellaneous:/apptips.md

 Lastly, I removed schools with school-specific requirements that I would not be able to meet.
 For example, Johns Hopkins requires two science letters of recommendation, which I did not have.
 Columbia requires public health trainees to have an MPH, which I also did not have.
 Dartmouth and BU are not fully-funded, so I removed those programs.
 Though you should not be too picky about location, remove any places you know you would not be happy living in—---for me, this was Boston, so I removed Harvard from my list.

 This left me with exactly 25 schools where I submitted primaries.
 You should expect to receive a secondary from every school; I feel that 25 secondaries was manageable enough to complete without going fully nuts by the end.
-Don’t underestimate the time it takes to complete secondaries—---each essay requires considerable thought, planning, care, and revision, and there’s only so much you can reuse from school to school.
+Don’t underestimate the time it takes to complete secondaries.
+Each essay requires considerable thought, planning, care, and revision, and there’s only so much you can reuse from school to school.

 ---